 Start your answer by telling that indentation in Python, is a part of its syntax and is equally important.
 Unlike many other programming languages, Python made it compulsory to have an indentation in it.
 Adding more to it, Indentation provides better readability to the code.

 Question 7.
 We all are aware of the accolades that Python has been gaining.
-But as a professional you should also be able to talk about the difficulties with Python.
+But as a professional, you should also be able to talk about the difficulties with Python.
 Can you?

-With this question, the recruiter wants to know whether you have thorough knowledge about Python or not.
+With this question, the recruiter wants to know whether you have a thorough knowledge of Python or not.
 Only if you are aware of all the flaws of the language will you be able to work on them.
 And thereby move forward with some of the few flaws of Python are:

 - Python is weak in mobile computing and also in browsers.

 - The language has an expansive nature because of which the speed is hampered.

 - Python also has underdeveloped access layers of databases.
 So it is clear that the language is not the perfect choice in cases of huge database collections.

 - The dynamically typed nature of Python raises runtime errors because of using duck-typing.